VR51/host-flash/README.md

 TO RUN, use either:

-- command line: sh host-flash.sh
+- command line: bash host-flash.sh
 - File browser: click host-flash.sh or click host-file.desktop

 Use Host Flash to block access to websites (hosts), ad servers, malicious websites and time wasting websites.

 Use Host Flash to manage your hosts file

+# New Features

+	- Quick Run
+	- Save options for reuse

 # What Host Flash Does